Introducing chicory, a versatile ingredient that spreads from Europe to Asia and Africa!

 procedure

-- Cut off the roots of the chicory slightly and peel off the leaves one at a time from the outside.
-Wash quickly with water and drain well.
+- Cut off the base of the chicory and remove the outer leaves one by one.
+Rinse quickly with water and drain well

-- Knead the cream cheese until it's soft, add lemon juice and mix well.
+- Beat the cream cheese until soft, then add the lemon juice and mix well

-- Place cream cheese flat on the hollow part of the chicory and top it with salmon roe.
+- Place the cream cheese evenly in the hollow of the chicory, then top with the salmon roe

-Note: Cream cheese can be finished beautifully in a squeezed bag.
-It is also OK to use mustard mentaiko instead of salmon roe.
+Note: Cream cheese can be beautifully finished using a piping bag.
+You can also use mustard mentaiko instead of salmon roe.

-- Soup (chicken soup base and water): 1 cup
+- Soup (chicken stock and water): 1 cup

 procedure

-- Cut the chicory into two vertically, quickly boil it in hot water with a little salt added, spread it in a colander and sprinkle it with salt and pepper.
+- Cut the chicory in half lengthwise, boil briefly in slightly salted water, then spread on a colander and sprinkle with salt and pepper

-- Melt the butter in a thick pan and lightly stir-fry the bacon.
-After that, add the chicory and stir-fry quickly and pour in the soup.
+- Melt the butter in a heavy-bottomed pot and lightly fry the bacon, then add the chicory and stir-fry briefly, then pour in the soup

-- Lower the heat and add sugar to taste.
-Simmer for 5-6 minutes and heat until the chicory is soft.
-Once finished, serve the soup in a bowl.
+- Reduce the heat and add sugar to taste.
+Simmer for 5-6 minutes, or until the chicory is soft.
+Once done, serve the soup in bowls